inf-2202-f17/p3/README.md

 # Practical info

-* This should as usual be cloned through [the classroom link](TODO).
 * The deadline is Friday, November 3rd. at 23h00.
 * The report should not be more than 3 pages long.
 * We expect you to seriously report and discuss performance evaluation and the different things that the assignment text instructs you to consider.
 Follow the advice from Åge's and Steffen's lectures.
-Skip the technical background.
+Skip the technical background unless it pertains to your interpretation of the numbers.
-* We expect you to have tried running in the cloud.
-The free trial asks you to provide a credit card, but spending real money after the trial credits run out is opt-in.
-So you shouldn't be nervous about your money.
+* We expect you to run your code in the cloud.
+The datalake free trial asks you to provide a credit card, but spending real money after the trial credits run out is opt-in.
+Hence you shouldn't be nervous about your money.
+That said, do keep an eye on your credits.